motdotla/writings/articles/notions.md

 An app that is literally [50/50 reddit](http://www.reddit.com/r/FiftyFifty)

 Video as an alternative to email - it could potentially eliminate more email. maybe so

+Plaintext twitter.
+I to see my twitter feed in super simple text - old school html.
+Kinda like ello.